RhyGPU/rhygpu.dev/src/content/projects/pythagorean-harmony.md

   - First playable prototype, not a full RPG.
   - Core loop is equation-duel combat.
   - Core systems are C++ with Blueprint tuning.
+  - Source repo is currently private while the prototype is being cleaned up.
 showHighlightsPanel: false
 tags:
   - game prototype